o2sh/onefetch/CONTRIBUTING.md

 These translations will be accessible directly from the English README.md via hyperlinks.

+You can use `partials/templates/Readme.contribute.md` file as starter template and replace elements between `{{ }}` with your content.

 <h2 align="center">Special Thanks to</h2>

 - Every onefetch user, who contributed to the project by writing issues or PRs.